software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Create an issue for each _task_.
 If the task description is long, use a short version of the description as the issue title and add the full description as the issue description.
 Add a label "task" and the task related user story's label for each issue.
 Add the issues to the Sprint 1 Backlog project and move them to the "Todo" column.

 Once you start working on task, _assign_ the task related issue to you.
 This can be done by opening the issue and clicking "Assignees" on the right.
 Then, choose your GitHub account from the dropdown menu.
+Issue can also have more than one assignee if multiple team members work on the same task together.

 {: .note }
 > You can easily find the issues assigned to you by opening the "Issues" tab and choosing your GitHub account from the "Assignee" dropdown menu.